DevelopedBy-Siva/gui-python/README.md

-# py-turtle-graphics
+# gui-python

-A collection of Python Turtle scripts for creating art, games, and animations
+A collection of Python GUI apps

 ### How to run